Capacitated spatial clustering with multiple constraints and attributes: Discussion and Conclusion

-In this article, we mapped the connections and the different interpretations between location-allocation and partitional spatial clustering and highlighted their immediate links to model-based clustering.
-Specifically, we considered how these frameworks consider different extensions such as capacity constraints, outliers, different membership types, and the inclusion of prior information.
-In addition, we introduced the improved PACK algorithm as a flexible tool for both frameworks.
-We proposed new extensions to PACK such as outliers and releasing a fixed center.
-While PACK is a versatile tool that can be used in various domains, here we demonstrated its feasibility in the topical domains of location intelligence and telecommunications, and explored the effects of its different extensions with both real and artificial data sets.

-With the artificial data set, we demonstrated that while the capacity constraints reduced the overall performance of the clustering, the resulting clusters were much more balanced than with no capacity constraints.
-Further, while obeying capacity constraints, PACK did not produce clusters that would drastically contradict the natural groupings of the data, with the squared Euclidean distance metric producing slightly more spherical clusters than the Euclidean distance metric.

-Finally, PACK was able to identify true outliers even though they were not prominent in the data.
-Identifying the outliers did not change the cluster centers markedly, as the simulated clusters were relatively large.
-With smaller clusters, the effect of one point would be larger, implying that outliers would change the clustering results more.

-With the edge server placement example, we demonstrated the selection of the number of centers, the effect of releasing a fixed center, and the prior for the locations of the centers.
-Testing a wide range of penalty values and applying the one that had the lowest, or relatively low, value of the objective function with most of the penalties, identified two prominent alternatives for the number of clusters, one of which was chosen as the final number of clusters.
-Such a range of penalty, tuning or smoothing parameter values has been proven to be a useful parameter selection method also in various other optimization and estimation models \citep{Holmstrom17,Lee12,Hastie09}.
+In this article, we introduced new extensions to the PACK method for capacitated clustering.
+The new extensions included support for multidimensional attributes for points of interest, outliers, releasing fixed centers, and setting a location preference for cluster centers.
+PACK method supports the joint consideration of all the extensions.

-Both releasing fixed enters and the location preference prior provide means to incorporate prior information about the locations of the centers.
-However, the extensions had different effects on the partition, with location preference favoring the neighborhoods of the given points, while releasing fixed centers emphasized only the given points, either locating a center exactly on them or allowing a free placement for the center.
+Evaluating PACK with edge server placement, we demonstrated the use of non-spatial attributes together with outliers and pre-determined server locations.
+We used a non-spatial attribute, the average session duration, as a proxy to AP application usage profiles.
+As result, the average standard deviation of the edge server session durations was reduced at best 53\%.
+Further, the inclusion of outliers impacted the placement in a positive way, decreasing both the mean distances between a server and a base station and the standard deviations of session length in each server.
+Compared against the location preference extension which favored the neighborhoods of the given points, the proposed releasing of fixed centers emphasized only the given points, either locating a center exactly on them or allowing a free placement for the center.

-With the recycling center placement experiment we focused on the effect of fractional membership.
-Placing recycling centers, the resulting center locations with both hard and fractional memberships were relatively similar.
-Fractional membership provided a considerable speed up in the computations, especially with tight capacity limits.
-Further, with extremely tight capacity limits, the problem was not even solvable applying hard membership.